Osteology Research Laboratory Workshop

 Adult Osteology Laboratory Workshop: US$ 2695 for mandatory four weeks

 Juvenile Osteology Laboratory Workshop: US$ 2695 for mandatory four weeks

 Team size: 18 participants

 The fee is for each individual session.
 It includes a $695 non refundable registration fees, room and board as described above, lectures, training, most gear, museum clearance.
-If you register before March 1st, 2022, you are expected to pay $1195 (which includes the non-refundable portion of the fees + $500 of the program fees), as well as any accessory fees (such as weekend field trips and bus ride to our hotel from the airport and back) within 21 days after being accepted to the program.
-The remainder of the fees are to be paid in full no later than April 30, 2022.
-No refund will be considered after March 14, 2022.
+If you register before March 1st, 2023, you are expected to pay the non-refundable portion of the fees of $695, as well as any accessory fees (such as weekend field trips and chartered bus ticket for ride to our hotel from the airport and back) within 21 days after being accepted to the program.
+The remainder of the fees are to be paid in full no later than April 30, 2023.
+No refund will be considered after March 14, 2023.